 There are no guessing games–it recognizes the website affiliated with the app.
 And if not, it leaves the QuickType Bar blank.

-If nothing shows up in the QuickType bar, press the key icon, authenticate via Touch ID (or your device password), and a list of all your saved passwords appears.
+If nothing shows up in the QuickType bar, press the key icon, authenticate via FaceID/Touch ID (or your device password), and a list of all your saved passwords appears.
 Scroll through these and tap on the correct information and the work is done for you.

 Log into your apps using third-party services like Facebook or Google?